-Cleft Lip / Palate in NYC
+Cleft Lip & Palate Surgery in NYC

-Upper West Side Oral & Maxillofacial Surgery performs cleft lip and palate procedures in NYC.
+Upper West Side Oral & Maxillofacial Surgery performs cleft lip and palate surgical procedures in NYC.
 Call 212-466-6984 to schedule an appointment.

 Cleft lips and palates affect a small percentage of infants whose facial tissues do not fully mature before birth.
 A cleft lip is a split or opening in the upper lip, whereas a cleft palate is a split or opening in the roof of the mouth.
 These openings usually fuse together during early pregnancy, but environmental or genetic factors can prevent this from happening.